dragonlzm/LLM-Viewer/README.md

 'prefill': {'OPs': 1834410131456, 'memory_access': 15609571840.0, 'load_weight': 987922432.0, 'load_act': 7184844544.0, 'store_act': 7386473216.0, 'load_kv_cache': 25165824.0, 'store_kv_cache': 25165824.0, 'inference_time': 0.012891532104373953, 'memory_consumption': 1048576000.0, 'memory_consumption_tmp_act': 307757056.0, 'memory_consumption_weight': 715653120.0, 'memory_consumption_kv_cache': 25165824.0}}

-The results consist of two parts: the 'decode' section and the 'prefill' section. the 'decode' section is calculate the resource need for each step like iteractive forward.
-While the 'prefill' will get the resource needed for parallel forward.
+The results consist of two parts: the 'decode' section and the 'prefill' section. the 'decode' section is calculate the resource need for decoding one token after prefiling stage.
+While the 'prefill' calculate the flop in the prefiling stage.
+Usually, the existing model will use the
-We should use the result from 'decode' section.